 - Mango Soap for Paint Brushes or Hands

-First of all, I removed the baseboard.
-Next, I measured the width of my wall to be able to cut my 6 piecse of panelling to the right length.
-I hesitated for a bit unsure if I wanted to put the baseboard back but finally decided that it looked nicer without to really highlight the panneling.
+- First of all, I removed the baseboard.
+Next, I measured the width of my wall to be able to cut my 6 pieces of paneling to the right length.
+I hesitated for a bit unsure if I wanted to put the baseboard back but finally decided that it looked nicer without really highlighting the paneling.

-Next I cut my two pine moldings to tha same length.
+- Next, I cut my two pine moldings to the same length.

-I am ready to paint the top half of my wall.
-Since black is my favorite colour and is the accent colour in my home, I decided to do a reapeat of the colour in my entryway.
-I had some Colorantic Night paint left over from another project so I decided to use it.
+- I am ready to paint the top half of my wall.
+Since black is my favourite colour and is the accent colour in my home, I decided to do a repeat of the colour in my entryway.
+I had some Colorantic Night paint leftover from another project so I decided to use it.
 Colorantic chalk based paint is very thick and covers very well so only 2 coats were needed.

 I also had some Cotton Ball left over so I used this colour for the bottom of the wall.
-I applied two coats to the paneling directly.
-Since COLORANTIC paint is all in one (therefore already a primer in it) I therefore saved this step of having to use a primer.
+Also, I applied two coats to the paneling directly.
+Since COLORANTIC paint is all in one (therefore already a primer in it) I, therefore, saved this step of having to use a primer.

-*** Allow to dry, Colorantic paint dries in less than 30 minutes. ***
+*** Allow drying, Colorantic paint dries in less than 30 minutes. ***

 Then I took two decorative pine moldings 3 inches wide and cut them to the correct width of my wall which is 62 inches.
 I put one sitting on the top of my paneling to leave more space for my future hooks.
 Then, I lay the second molding on the first to give a small shelf to place decorative objects.

 In order for the paint to be washable, I still had some COLORANTIC varnish so I put two thick coats on the paneling and on the pinewood moldings so that the bottom of the wall was easily washable and to well protect the pine.